 CEE Capital Management is a management company of environmental investment funds in Slovakia.
 Their first major project was the management and administration of investment projects under the co-investment Fund WTEP, which specializes in investment projects in the field of waste management.
 It uses equity investment instruments, with private investors' co-investment of minimum 30% on a pari passu basis.
-Eligible projects include support for preventing the creation of biodegradable municipal waste, construction of new facilities for the reuse of waste, support for the sorted collection of municipal waste components, including mechanical treatment of municipal waste, increasing environmental awareness for reuse of hazardous/non-hazardous waste, etc.
+Eligible projects include support for preventing the creation of biodegradable municipal waste, construction of new facilities for the reuse of waste, support for the sorted collection of municipal waste components, including mechanical treatment of municipal waste, construction of new facilities and reconstruction of existing facilities for the recycling of hazardous waste, increasing environmental awareness for reuse of hazardous/non-hazardous waste, etc.